 The OPA regulations require the Trustees to invite the RP to participate in the damage assessment process (15 C.F.R. § 990.14).
 Accordingly, immediately following the spill, the Trustees offered the RP the opportunity to cooperatively conduct assessment activities.
 Initial cooperative efforts focused on the identification of an analytical laboratory to conduct forensic hydrocarbon analyses and the collection of source oil and shellfish tissue samples.
 The RP and its contractor shared information gathered on scene, as well as source samples and tissue chemistry data with the Trustees.
 However, the RP declined the opportunity to cooperatively fund and participate in study planning and implementation of field collection efforts targeting ephemeral data.
-As such, immediately following the release, the Trustees independently initiated collection of ephemeral data utilizing initiate funding for pre-assessment activities provided by the NPFC (Interagency Agreement number NOAA 15 NRD 01-0002- 000).
-Further, on May 25, the RP's legal counsel indicated that while they would continue to work with the NRDA Trustees, they would not provide funding for NRDA activities, asserting that they had reached their limitation of liability during the response and removal operations.
-As such, NOAA will present the Final DARP/EA to the RP, but should the RP be found to have reached their limit of liability or decline to participate, NOAA will request past assessment and restoration costs and restoration implementation funding from the NPFC's Oil Spill Liability Trust Fund (OSLTF).
+As such, immediately following the release, the Trustees independently initiated collection of ephemeral data utilizing initiate funding for pre-assessment activities provided by the NPFC (Interagency Agreement number NOAA 15 NRD 01-0002-000).
+On May 25, 2017 the RP's legal counsel indicated that while they would continue to work with the NRDA Trustees, they would not provide funding for NRDA activities, asserting that they had reached their limitation of liability during the response and removal operations.
+On February 7, 2020 legal counsel for the RP notified NOAA that the NPFC determined that the RP is entitled to limit its liability.
+As such, NOAA will present this DARP/EA to the NPFC and request past assessment and restoration costs and restoration implementation funding from the NPFC's Oil Spill Liability Trust Fund (OSLTF).